alexfernandez/alexfernandez.github.io/permanent/cv.md

 I am currently working as CTO again at an influencer company, leading a wonderful team of French and Spanish professionals to create the best solution in influencer marketing worldwide.

-I have reorganized the team to work in squads, improved internal practices and moved forward in the road to continuous deployment.
+During this time I have reorganized the team to work in squads, hired new developers, improved internal practices and moved forward in the road to continuous deployment.

 Hivency has recently been acquired by the Skeepers group,